yandouziyassine/yandouziyassine/README.md

 ## 👋 Hey, I’m Yassine Yandouzi

-### 🎓 Computer Engineering Student at the University of Ottawa
+### 🎓 Computer Engineering Student at the University of Ottawa, GPA = 3.6
 ### 💡 Passionate about AI, Data Science, Cybersecurity, and Innovative Tech
 ### 🌍 Multilingual: English, French, Arabic
 ### 📍 Based in Ottawa, Canada